Minami Kamakura High School Girls Cycling Club: Characters

 A first year student from class D at Minami Kamakura Girls High School.
-Fuyune is a granddaughter of Minami Kamakura High School's headmaster, and became inspired from her cycling adventures.
-She has an older sister which is still hospitalized and promised her to begin adventures with her own feet.
-She still struggling in a climbing road when cycling.
+Fuyune is the granddaughter of Minami Kamakura High School's headmaster, and became inspired from her cycling adventures.
+She has an older sister who is hospitalized and promised her to begin adventures with her own feet.
+She is still struggling in a climbing road when cycling.
 She is good at memorizing.